Bognor Regis Town F.C.: History

 Season 2010–11 saw the club compete in the Isthmian League Division One South and they missed out on promotion back to the Premier Division by the tightest of margins.
 Having finished with a club record total of 96 points, they lost out in the title race to Metropolitan Police on goal difference by just one goal, having led the table by two points, going in to the last fixture.
 As a result, they found themselves having to participate in the end-of-season play-offs, where they lost at home to Dulwich Hamlet who had finished 31 points behind.

 In 2011–12 they again finished second in Division One South.
 They won the end-of-season play-offs, defeating Godalming Town in a thrilling semi-final, before beating Dulwich Hamlet 1–0 in the final, and thus gaining promotion to the Premier Division.
 The 2013–14 season started slowly, with just one point from the opening four matches.
 However they soon rose up the table, eventually finishing in third place and qualified for the end of season play-offs, although this ended in defeat in the semi-final at home to Lowestoft Town.

-The 2015–16 season saw The Rocks miss out on the Premier Division title by one point and then lose in the play-offs to Dulwich Hamlet.
+The 2015–16 season saw the club miss out on the Premier Division title by one point and then lose in the play-offs to Dulwich Hamlet.
 They did, however, also enjoy their best ever run in the FA Trophy by reaching the semi-finals.
 They beat a number of teams from higher divisions along the way, including Bath City, Maidstone United, Altrincham, Sutton United and Torquay United.
-But hopes of an appearance at Wembley Stadium were dashed when they were defeated in the semi-final by Grimsby Town, losing 1-0 in the first leg at Nyewood Lane, before also losing the second leg 2-1 at Blundell Park (3-1 on aggregate), despite putting up spirited displays in both legs.
+But hopes of an appearance at Wembley Stadium were dashed when they were defeated in the semi-final by Grimsby Town, losing 1–0 in the first leg at Nyewood Lane, before also losing the second leg 2–1 at Blundell Park (3–1 on aggregate).

-Season 2016–17 saw them finish in second place for the second season running, but this time they triumphed in the play-offs, beating Wingate & Finchley F.C. in the semi-final, before victory over old foes Dulwich Hamlet in the final, to win promotion to the National League South for season 2017-18.
+Season 2016–17 saw the club finish in second place for the second season running, but this time they triumphed in the play-offs, defeating Wingate & Finchley F.C. in the semi-final, before victory over Dulwich Hamlet in the final, to win promotion to the National League South for season 2017–18.
 However, despite a promising start to life in the Vanarama National League South in 2017–18, they eventually finished bottom of the table and, as a result, returned to the Isthmian Premier for the 2018–19 season.

 The club spent much of the 2018–19 season in play-off contention but a dip in form in the last couple of months saw them eventually finish in 14th place.
-However, there was something to celebrate at the end of the season as they won the Sussex Senior Cup for the first time in 32 years, defeating Burgess Hill Town 2-1 after extra time in the final played at Falmer Stadium, Brighton.
+However, they won the Sussex Senior Cup for the first time in 32 years, defeating Burgess Hill Town 2–1 after extra time in the final played at Falmer Stadium, Brighton.